halfaya/icfp2021/Background.md

 the chorus combines all of them.

 The final chorus is intended to be a celebration of the conference itself.
-It ends deliberately on a half-cadence; if you want the final cadence you'll have attend the conference yourself!
+It ends deliberately on a half cadence; if you want the final cadence you'll have attend the conference yourself!